-- inst Instance of a attrs-decorated class. - recurse (bool) Recurse into classes that are also attrs-decorated. - filter A callable whose return code determines whether an attribute or element is included (True) or dropped (False).
-Is called with the attr.Attribute as the first argument and the value as the second argument.
+- inst Instance of a attrs-decorated class. - recurse (bool) Recurse into classes that are also attrs-decorated. - filter (callable) A callable whose return code determines whether an attribute or element is included (True) or dropped (False).
+Is called with the attr.Attribute as the first argument and the value as the second argument. - dict_factory (callable) A callable to produce dictionaries from.
+For example, to produce ordered dictionaries instead of normal Python dictionaries, pass in collections.OrderedDict.